Simulating Meson Scattering on Spin Quantum Simulators

 Starting with $1$-meson wave packets as described in \cref{eq: Undressed gaussian wave packet}, we turn on the transverse field using a linear ramp for $t_r = 10 /h^z$ in order to approach the Hamiltonian $\hat{H}$ starting from $\hat{H}_0$.
 We then evolve in time such that the meson wave packets propagate and scatter.
 The transverse field is then removed using an inverted linear ramp to return to $\hat{H}_0$.
 The state is finally projected into different scattering channels as defined by the number of kinks, $K$, and spin flips, $Q$.
 The elastic channel is the set of bit strings with four kinks and two spin flips, since such a channel is characterized by two 1-mesons, each with two kinks on either side of a single spin flip.
 Inelastic scattering is detected by support in any channel outside of the elastic channel.
+Inelastic scattering in the form of unbound kinks is described by the set of bitstrings with two kinks and any number of spin flips greater than two.
+We note that while we do not measure the momentum of the outgoing particles, if one had access to large chains, the outgoing momentum could be obtained by measuring the velocity of the outgoing states \cite{belyansky_high-energy_2023, surace_scattering_2021}.
 Varying $h^z$ allows for the exploration of scattering in different energy regimes.